mergado/docs/_posts/2016-04-08-the-basics.md

 There are three types of apps (extensions).
 Each type has its specifics:

-- _for exports_ (`project` type) -- the application is intended for exports and is also paid per export.
+- _for projects_ (`project` type) -- the application is intended for projects and is also paid per project.
 - _for eshops_ (`shop` type) -- the application is intended for eshops and is also paid for per eshop.
 - _for users_ (`user` type) -- the application is intended for users and is also paid for per user.